 Frank Lloyd Wright's Pope-Leighy House

-Pope-Leighy House Tours are $12 for adults, $7.50 for K to 12, 5 and under free.
+Pope-Leighy House Tours are $15 for adults, $12 for seniors, $7.50 for K to 12, 5 and under free.
 You can also reserve a private tour for up to 6 people for $50.
 If you don't have time for a tour you can walk around the outside of the house and get a feel for Wright's beautiful design.

 See Fallingwater and more on a Frank Lloyd Wright Road Trip to Laurel Highlands Pennsylvania.